 - Healthy diet: Lean proteins, fruits, vegetables, nuts, healthy oils, and limited sugar and processed foods are key to greater physical and mental health.

 - Water: Drink at least 2 liters per day while detoxing.

 - Rely on support system: Be open with friends and family about your goals and needs.
 Ask for support.
 Identify someone you can call night or day who will be available to support you, especially during critical times of need.

 - Over the counter (OTC) supplements: Ask your physician if an OTC supplement may be helpful for easing withdrawal symptoms.

-- Group therapy: Join a 12-step program such as Narcotics Anonymous (NA) or other support group.
+- Group therapy: Join a 12-step program such as Narcotics Anonymous (NA) or another support group.

-- Professional therapy: Counseling and behavioral therapy combined with medically supervised detoxification has been shown to have the highest rate of long-term success.
+- Professional therapy: Counseling and behavioral therapy combined with medically supervised detoxification have been shown to have the highest rate of long-term success.

-- Aftercare: Continue healthy lifestyle changes, participation in support group and/or counseling after formal treatment ends.
+- Aftercare: Continue healthy lifestyle changes, participation in a support group and/or counseling after formal treatment ends.